status-monitor/status-monitor/README.md

 - Get a Slack notification if something is wrong
 - Allows to run any HTTP method and to pass some data in the body of the request
 - AWS lambda support : set up your AWS credentials to run your healthcheck from multiple locations (16 availables).
 - Allow to define multiple scenarios per website tested.
-For example, you can test a website from 2 zones every 5 seconds, and check the response from more than all available zones, every minute.
+For example, you can test a website from 2 zones every 5 seconds, and check the response from every continent, every minute.
 It means by using AWS Lambda, you can easily have a free multi-zone healthcheck tool!
 - Uses influxDb database - fully integrated with Grafana.

 #### Planned (PRs welcomed)

 - Support for equivalent of AWS Lambda (Google Cloud Functions, Azure functions)
-- Support for other notification services (Telegram, twilio, hipchat, etc...)
+- Support for other notification services (Telegram, Twilio, Hipchat, etc...)
 - Grafana dashboards

 ## Installation